 Anyone who has had a massage knows just how good it can make you feel afterwards.
-Not only do they help to relax you (both mentally and physically), a regular massage can also help to relieve many health problems including stress, tension and pain, and that’s not all… they are great for improving your circulation too!
+Not only do they help you to relax (both mentally and physically), a regular massage can also help to relieve many health problems including stress, tension and pain, and that’s not all… they are great for improving your circulation too!

 As a complimentary therapist I am often asked what the long-term effects of having a massage are.
 Well, for one thing, it can lead to better blood circulation as it is part of the chain reaction that occurs in the body as a result of receiving massage therapy on a regular basis.
 Combined with a balanced diet and regular exercise, massage can be a natural ally for a healthier lifestyle.